Political life of Frank Sinatra

-Throughout his life, Frank Sinatra, the musician and actor, was involved in many different political activities in the United States.
+Throughout his life, Frank Sinatra, the singer and actor, was involved in many different political activities in the United States.
 He also held positive views toward African Americans at a time when much of the United States still had segregation.

 Political activities, 1944–1969

 Sinatra held differing political views throughout his life.
 Sinatra's parents had immigrated to the United States in 1895 and 1897, respectively.
 His mother, Dolly Sinatra (1896–1977), was a Democratic Party ward leader.
 After sending a letter to President Franklin D. Roosevelt in support of the president's stewardship, Sinatra was invited to meet Roosevelt at the White House, where he agreed to become part of the Democratic party's voter registration drives, and heavily campaigned for the Democrats in the 1944 presidential election.
 He contributed $7,500 directly to the Democratic campaign fund, and was quoted by a Democratic flyer as saying "[Roosevelt] will make Young America's dream a reality".
 He made national broadcasts on the radio in support, spoke at Carnegie Hall, and spoke at Madison Square Garden on October 29, 1944, a week before the election.

 According to Jo Carroll Silvers, in his younger years Sinatra had "ardent liberal" sympathies, and was "so concerned about poor people that he was always quoting Henry Wallace".
 He was outspoken on racism, particularly towards black persons and Italians from early on.
 In November 1945 Sinatra was invited by the mayor of Gary, Indiana to try to settle a strike by white students of Froebel High School against the "Pro-Negro" policies of the new principal.
 Sinatra outraged the mayor with his remarks about how to address the problem, which he compared it to the racial policies of Nazism, and criticized the people involved in the dispute who had nothing to do with the school.
 His comments, while praised by liberal publications, led to accusations by some that he was a Communist.
 Sinatra responded by saying: "I don't like Communists, and I have nothing against any organization except the Knights of Columbus".

 In the 1948 presidential election, Sinatra actively campaigned for President Harry S. Truman.
 In 1952 and 1956, he also campaigned for Adlai Stevenson.